afterschoolstudio/Depot/README.md

 ## Known Issues WIP

 Calling out known issues can help limit users opening duplicate issues against your extension.

+## Attribution

+Image samples in the example folder are from [game-icons.net](https://game-icons.net/) under the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) license

 ## Release Notes WIP